-The Bachelor of Science in Health Care Administration (BSHA) is an undergraduate professional degree designed to prepare students for entry-level supervisory and mid-level management roles in health care organizations.
-Ideal candidates for the BSHA program are those students looking for career entry in health care administration and those looking to advance from clinical/technical roles to supervisory roles.
-The BSHA program also prepares students who wish to eventually seek their master's degree in order to obtain senior health care executive positions.
+The Bachelor of Science in Health Care Administration (BSHCA) is an undergraduate professional degree designed to prepare students for entry-level supervisory and mid-level management roles in health care organizations.
+Ideal candidates for the BSHCA program are those students looking for career entry in health care administration and those looking to advance from clinical/technical roles to supervisory roles.
+The BSHCA program also prepares students who wish to eventually seek their master's degree in order to obtain senior health care management and executive positions.

 General Education coursework prepares Grand Canyon University graduates to think critically, communicate clearly, live responsibly in a diverse world, and thoughtfully integrate their faith and ethical convictions into all dimensions of life.
 These competencies, essential to an effective and satisfying life, are outlined in the General Education Learner Outcomes.
 General Education courses embody the breadth of human understanding and creativity contained in the liberal arts and sciences tradition.
 Students take an array of foundational knowledge courses that promote expanded knowledge, insight, and the outcomes identified in the University‛s General Education Competencies.
 The knowledge and skills students acquire through these courses serve as a foundation for successful careers and lifelong journeys of growing understanding and wisdom.